-5.33 Your comments should be submitted in writing.
-If you submit your comments electronically you will receive an e-mail acknowledgement of the receipt of your comments that will be passed to the planning application case officer.
-If you submit your comments by letter you will receive a letter from the Council acknowledging that your comments have been received and your letter will be passed to the case officer.
+5.33 Your comments should be submitted in writing via the on-line comment facility through the planning applications search engine on the Council's web-site.
 The case officer will consider all representations received as part of the assessment of the application.
 The case officer will then prepare a report on the application, which will include a summary of all representations that have been received, and the Council's response to the comments received.
 The application report will be available for the public to view, but the procedures differ between those case determined by officers' under delegated powers and those cases referred to the Planning Committee for determination.
 For applications determined under delegated powers the officers' report will be available on the Council's website on the Planning Application Search facility - the report will generally be available for inspection around 1 week after the decision on the application has been made.
-If the application is to be considered by the Planning Committee the report can also be downloaded from the Council's website at: http://www2.ealing.gov.uk/services/council/committees/agendas minutes reports/regulatory c ommittees/planning committee/
+If the application is to be considered by the Planning Committee the report can also be downloaded from the Council's website at: http://www2.ealing.gov.uk/services/council/committees/agendas\minutes\reports/regulatory\committees/planning\committee/